doomed51/saveHistoricalData/README.md

 # saveHistoricalData

-A simple set of scripts to download and store historical data from ibkr
+A simple set of scripts to download and store historical timeseries data for equities and futures from ibkr

 Requires ibkr account and appropriate setup for api access.

-Data is stored in SQLite.
+Data is stored in SQLite3 database files.

-tickerList.csv -> list of symbols to store data for
+tickerList.csv list of symbols to be tracked

 Basic structure: